 Start with your base resume documenting your real accomplishments.
 Analyze each job description to understand what employers truly want.
 Use AI to enhance how you present your authentic experience.
 Always verify that every word on your resume is truthful and defensible.

 This human-in-the-loop approach gives you the efficiency of AI-powered resume tailoring without the risks of fabrication, generic language, or lost authenticity.
+Your resume is a document you’ll have to stand behind in interviews, reference checks, and throughout your career.
+AI can help you make it better.
+Only you can make it true.

 Your resume should open doors to interviews where you can confidently discuss your real accomplishments.
 AI can help you craft that resume, but only you can provide the authentic experience that makes it credible.